 4 Weeks - Inpatient Pediatrics

-Residents will work on an inpatient team with a pediatric hospitalist attending physician, a senior pediatrics resident, a pediatrics intern, and two third-year medical students at Blank Children's Hospital.
+Residents will work on an inpatient team with a pediatric hospitalist attending physician, a senior pediatrics resident, a pediatrics intern, and two medical students at Blank Children's Hospital.
 Great patient variety is available and the average intern census is 4-6 patients.

-Night call experience: One week night coverage (five nights); three weeks day only coverage.
+On call experience: One week night coverage (five nights); three weeks day only coverage.

 4 Weeks - Surgery

 Residents complete a surgery rotation at Iowa Methodist Medical Center, that includes both trauma and general surgery components.
-The general surgery component provides maximal operative experience with an excellent variety of surgeries and surgical pathology available.
-The trauma surgery component provides an opportunity to evaluate, triage, stabilize and manage a wide variety of patients presenting after major trauma to Iowa Methodist's Trauma Center.
+The general surgery component provides operative experience with an excellent variety of surgeries and surgical pathology available.
+The trauma surgery component provides an opportunity to evaluate, triage, stabilize and manage a wide variety of patients presenting after major trauma to Iowa Methodist's Level 1 Trauma Center.

 4 Weeks - Critical Care

-12 Weeks - Inpatient General Medicine
+12 Weeks - Inpatient Internal Medicine

 Residents complete three inpatient general medicine rotations at our three affiliated teaching hospitals: Iowa Methodist, Broadlawns, and the VA Medical Center.
 These experiences provide residents an outstanding variety of patient pathology with excellent senior resident supervision and strong faculty teaching.
 Daily noon conferences, weekly grand rounds conferences, and monthly journal club and morbidity and mortality conferences assure excellent didactics during these experiences.